matryer/PathKit/README.md

 #### Tolerance

-You are able to specify a tolerance (a `CGSize` describing a grid of tolerances), which represents the minimum distance the finger must travel in order for a new point to be added to the path.
+You are able to specify a tolerance (a `CGSize` describing a grid of tolerances), which represents the minimum distance the point must be away from the previous point in order for a new point to be added to the path.
 This helps limit the resolution of paths that can otherwise become memory consuming.
+It can also be used to create an interesting effect for paths.

 ```
 self.pathNode = [[PKPathNode alloc] initWithTolerance:CGSizeMake(10, 10)];
 ```

-## Snippets
+## Usage

 ### Creating and adding a PKPathNode